germanlahitte/portfolio/README.md

   * Collaborated with cross-functional teams to ensure that all relevant stakeholders were kept informed of testing progress and that issues were resolved     in a timely and effective manner

 __Test analysis & design__
-  * familiar with functional decomposition of products, creating state transition diagrams, writing use cases
+  * Familiar with functional decomposition of products, creating state transition diagrams, writing use cases
-  * can apply equivalence partitioning, boundary value analysis and methods of pairwise testing to generate test input data
+  * Able to apply equivalence partitioning, boundary value analysis and methods of pairwise testing to generate test input data

 __Exploratory testing__
   * Designed and executed exploratory tests, providing feedback to stakeholders, including a project with uTest